Table of Contents

 Background and Definition

 Hepatic encephalopathy syndrome is divided into short and long-term, which are acute and chronic types of the condition.

 The former is a sequel of acute viral hepatitis A and B, toxic hepatitis as a result of severe poisoning with hazardous substances or rapid blockage of the liver blood supply, while the latter one is an after-effect of chronic hepatitis B, C and autoimmune hepatitis, long-term alcohol abuse, disordered bile outflow, certain drugs administration, non-alcoholic fatty liver disease (NAFLD) and non-alcoholic steatohepatitis (NASH).

-All diseases mentioned above are triggering factors for the development of cirrhosis that stipulates buildup of the critical amount of toxins in the bloodstream (mainly ammonia) affecting the brain accordingly.
+All diseases mentioned above are triggering factors for the development of cirrhosis that stipulates the build-up of the critical amount of toxins in the bloodstream (mainly ammonia) affecting the brain accordingly.
 It is crucial to exclude all possible brain diseases and CNS disorders for the diagnosis of HES, hence liver tests have to be taken into account in the first order.

 The statistics for HES is quite gloomy; it is found in 70% (the overt type is detected in almost half of the patients) of cirrhosis sufferers.
 Moreover, the condition tends to aggravate with time, and from 25% to over 50% of those who have had portosystemic shunt surgery undergo HES.

 The survival rate among patients with HES is 42% at 1 year and only 23% at 3 years; HES is always an obvious reason for frequent hospitalization.
 After ascites, HES is the second common reason for hospitalization in the US.
 The economic cost for the health providing system of the country is overwhelming, reaching the figure of $7 billion annually.
 Thus, HES has become a burning issue for the caregivers and the patients.